-These rapidly evolving changes ensure that IP owners' rights are duly acknowledged and are being effectively enforced by courts as well as by tribunals and have remained unaffected by the pandemic.
-These trends indicate that the outlook is favourable for IP owners in the times to come.
+These rapidly evolving changes ensure that intellectual property owners' rights are duly acknowledged and are being effectively enforced by courts as well as by tribunals and have remained unaffected by the pandemic.
+These trends indicate that the outlook is favourable for intellectual property owners in the times to come.

 1 Pravin Anand is the managing partner, Shrawan Chopra is a partner and Vibhav Mithal is a managing associate at Anand and Anand.

 2 Section 2(1)(j) of the Patents Act 1970.
-The definition of 'invention', as stated in Section 2(1)(j) is in accordance with Article 27(1) of Agreement of Trade Related Aspects of Intellectual Property Rights (TRIPS).
+The definition of 'invention', as stated in Section 2(1)(j) is in accordance with Article 27(1) of the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).

 3 Section 53 of the Patents Act 1970.
 The term of the patent is in accordance with Article 33 of TRIPS.